December 11 -- April 1

 SPEED DATING CRITERIA:

 This session is open to current APA Members who have not participated in Speed Dating for the past two years.
 You must indicate your interest by selecting Speed Dating when you register for APAC.
 Your conference registration confirmation email will include instructions on how to submit a demo along with a written list of works you have narrated.
+If after registering for APAC you do not receive a registration confirmation via email, please email firstname.lastname@example.org.

-Your demo will be screened by a panel of producers and if chosen will be entered into one of two lotteries for available spots – one for those who have narrated 50 or more titles and one for those who have narrated fewer than 50 titles.
+Your materials must be submitted by April 6th so they can be screened by a panel of producers.
+If your demo is chosen you will be entered into a lottery for available spots.
 Available spots will be determined by the number of producers, casting directors and publishers able to attend the session.
-Demos of no more than 5 minutes in length must be submitted by April 7th.
-Eligible samples will be evaluated and the final list of participants selected no later than May 1st.
+Eligible samples will be evaluated and the final list of participants selected no later than May 1.